SuperOfficeDocs/superoffice-docs/user-guide/en/user/Service/topics/selections.newSelection.md

 ---
-uid: help-en-selections-newselection
+uid: help-en-selections-new
-title: selections newSelection
+title: New selection
-description: selections newSelection
+description: How to create a new selection
 author: SuperOffice RnD
 so.date: 06.29.2022
 keywords: Service